bdpedigo/networks-course/_sources/final_project.md

      - How many nodes and edges are there?
      - Is the network weighted?
 If so, what do the weights represent?
      - Is the network directed?
 If so, what does the edge direction come from?
+     - If there are multiple networks, how is each one different?
    - The methods you used, explained at a level that someone else in the class would definitely understand
    - The results you found, with a few figures showing these results
    - A brief discussion of the meaning of these results